Isla de la Juventud is a special

 Historically and culturally different from the rest of the Cuban Archipelago, the

-Isle of youth is a mixture of American, Japanese and Cayman Islands ancestors.
+Isla de la Juventud is a mixture of American, Japanese and Cayman Islands ancestors.

 You will even know its own musical style; it is a subgenre of Son, it is called